Homelessness - Support And Guidance

 We have a legal duty to provide anybody who is homeless, or threatened with homelessness, with advice and appropriate assistance.
 The Homelessness Reduction Act 2017 significantly amends the Housing Act 1996.

-Under the Act, local housing authorities are required to intervene at earlier stages in order to prevent homelessness.
+Under the Act, local housing authorities are required to intervene in order to prevent homelessness.
 We also have to take reasonable steps to help those who become homeless to secure accommodation.
-We are obliged to help regardless of whether they are a priority need or are considered intentionally homeless.

 (1) Duty to assess